m-adeel12/devops-learning-journey/03-git/notes/README.md

 - Then came 2005 where Linus Toravlds lost access to an important tool called bitkeeper, Linus being Linus came up with an idea why not write my own verison control, a few years later Git was born.
 - Git changed everything, instead of relying on one server, every developer like myself  has a fully copy of the repo.

-## Viewing History Commands

-- git log: allows you to see commit history
-- git log --online --graph: shows a visual branch layout, very useful when dealing with merge changes
 <img width="488" height="254" alt="image" src="https://github.com/user-attachments/assets/9a006295-b0e7-4c97-9332-19cd34c4c8d8" />